Freeze, Prompt, and Adapt: A Framework for Source-free Unsupervised GNN Prompting

 \subsubsection{The Effect of Augmentation}

 We mask node features in weakly augmented graphs ($\graph_w$) for pseudo-labeling with probability $p_w$ and in strongly augmented graphs $\graph_s$ for prompting with probability $p_s$.
-Since $\graph_s$ resembles a distribution shift from $\graph_w$, a higher $p_s$ allows learning from distribution shifts across more feature groups offering potentially more robustness.
+Since $\graph_s$ resembles a distribution shift from $\graph_w$, a higher $p_s$ enables learning from distribution shifts across more feature groups, potentially offering greater robustness.
 Here, we fix $p_w = 0.1$ and evaluate the impact of varying $p_s$.
 The IMP for all $p_s$ values is compared to no augmentation $p_s = 0$.
 The results in Table \ref{tab:augratio} support our intuition that augmenting, confidence pseudo-labeling, and consistency training are advantageous.
-Higher $p_s$ yields better performance, over PROTEINS, Cora, CireSeer, and PubMed because augmentation by feature masking---replacing a group of feature values with 0.0---is semantically more aligned with the discrete and binary features of these datasets; however, for ENZYMES and DHFR with continuous features, this augmentation is not as effective and higher values of $p_s$ may be detrimental and cause learning from noise.

-Additional studies on evaluating the effect of augmentation type (e.g. modifying graph structure) can be found in Appendix \ref{apdx:augmentation_type}.
-Besides, to show the versatility and generalization of our framework, in Appendix \ref{apdx:prompting_function} we provide experiments using All-In-One's prompting function as a choice of function $f$ (check Section \ref{sec:consistency_prompting}).
+Higher $p_s$ yields better performance over PROTEINS, Cora, CireSeer, and PubMed because augmentation by feature masking---replacing a group of feature values with 0.0---is semantically more aligned with the discrete and binary features of these datasets; however, for ENZYMES and DHFR with continuous features, this augmentation is not as effective and higher values of $p_s$ may be detrimental and cause learning from noise.
+Additional experiments on evaluating the effect of augmentation type (e.g. modifying graph structure) are in Appendix \ref{apdx:augmentation_type}.
+Besides, we show the versatility and generalization of our framework in Appendix \ref{apdx:prompting_function} using All-In-One's prompting function as a choice of function $f$ (see Section \ref{sec:consistency_prompting}).
 Also, additional diagnostics on pseudo-label accuracy, calibration, and sensitivity to confidence threshold ($\tau$) are provided in Appendix~\ref{app:pseudolabel_reliability}.